Humvee: Design features

 Optional equipment includes a winch (maximum load capacity 6000 lbs and supplemental armor.
-The M1025/M1026 and M1043/M1044 armament carriers provide mounting and firing capabilities for the M134 Minigun, the Mk 19 grenade launcher, the M2 heavy machine gun, the GAU-19A/B gatling gun, the M240G/B machine gun and M249 LMG.
+The M1025/M1026 and M1043/M1044 armament carriers provide mounting and firing capabilities for the M134 Minigun, the Mk 19 grenade launcher, the M2 heavy machine gun, the GAU-19A/B gatling gun, the M240G/B machine gun and M249 SAW.

 The M1114 "up-armored" HMMWV, introduced in 1996, also features a similar weapons mount.
-In addition, some M1114 and M1116 up-armored and M1117 Armored Security Vehicle models feature a Common Remotely Operated Weapon Station (CROWS), which allows the gunner to operate from inside the vehicle, and/or the Boomerang anti-sniper detection system.
+In addition, some M1114 and M1116 up-armored and M1117 armored security vehicle models feature a Common Remotely Operated Weapon Station (CROWS), which allows the gunner to operate from inside the vehicle, and/or the Boomerang anti-sniper detection system.
 Recent improvements have also led to the development of the M1151 model, which quickly rendered the previous models obsolete.
 By replacing the M1114, M1116, and earlier armored HMMWV types with a single model, the U.S. Army hopes to lower maintenance costs.

 The latest iteration of the Humvee series can be seen in the M1151A1 and later up-armored A1-versions.
 It has a stronger suspension and larger 6.5 liter turbo-diesel engine to accommodate the weight of up to 680 kg of additional armor.
 The armor protection can be installed or taken off depending on the operating environment, so the vehicles can move more efficiently without armor when there is no threat of attack.
 There is some underbody armor that moderately protects against mines and roadside bombs.
 Other improvements include Vehicle Emergency Escape (VEE) windows that can be quickly removed so troops inside can escape in the event of a rollover, jammed door, or the vehicle catching fire, and a blast chimney that vents the force of a bomb blast upwards and away from the occupants.
 The M1151A1 has a crew of four, can carry 2,000 lb of payload, and can tow a 4,000 lb load.
 On roads, it has a top speed of 80 km/h and a range of 480 km.